-Dealing with angry customers is one of the hardest things to do, and sometimes, the right tactics are counterintuitive to how many people feel compelled to act.
-Angry customers make doing business difficult, but they’re always going to be there, so it’s better to be prepared.
+Dealing with angry customers is one of the hardest things to do in any business.
+Sometimes, the right tactics are counterintuitive to how many people feel compelled to act.
+Angry customers can make business difficult, but they’re always going to be there, so it’s better to be prepared.

-These people aren’t necessarily a reflection of you – sometimes you’ll get angry customers because they’re justifiably disappointed, and other times you’ll get angry customers who seem to be angry for no reason – it’s important to have that in mind.
-But no matter what kind of angry customer you’re dealing with, there are a few dos and don’ts that will help you find the best possible solution.
+Sometimes you’ll get angry customers because they’re justifiably disappointed, and other times you’ll get angry customers who seem to be angry for no reason – it’s important to have that in mind.
+But no matter what kind of angry customers you’re dealing with, there are a few do’s and don’ts that will help you find the best possible solution.

-If all of your policies and frequently asked questions are clearly displayed on your website, angry customers can access the information they need without having to wait.
-They may be angry because they believe they received a defective product when in reality, they just aren’t using it right.
-Guides, tutorials, and self-service help centers can help thin out the number of angry customers that will wind up taking up time with your support staff.
+If all of your policies and frequently asked questions are clearly displayed on your website, customers can access the information without having to wait.
+They may be irritated because they think they received a defective product when in reality, they just aren’t understanding it.
+Self-service help centers, guides and tutorials help thin out the number of angry customers that will end up taking time with support staff.

 If any wrongdoing has transpired on the side of the business, it needs to be acknowledged.
 Admitting that a mistake was made will help repair the relationship with the angry customer, especially if a viable solution is promptly presented with the admission.

 Angry customers respond best to empathy.
-They want the person they’re speaking with to understand what their frustrations are.
-Even if the frustrations are the fault of the customer, support staff should spend as much time listening as they need to.
-When angry people feel heard, they have a tendency to calm down – and it’s much easier to deal with them when they are calmer.
+They want the person they’re speaking with to understand their frustrations.
+Even if the frustrations are the fault of the customer, support staff should always spend as much time listening as they need to.
+When angry people feel heard they have a tendency to calm down – and it’s much easier to deal with them when they are calmer.